 Following the method of Tadokoro et al. [2014], we conduct one dimensional test-particle simulation for monoenergetic electron along Saturn's dipole magnetic field line around Enceladus (L=3.95).
-We assume that the boundary condition is in the magnetic latitude range of -10 - 10 degrees and the loss cone angle at the equator is 7.3 degrees.
 A trajectory trace is terminated when a pitch angel of each article at the boundary is smaller than the loss cone angle.
 We assume that the electrons precipitate into the atmosphere since the collisional frequency at the boundary is smaller than the bounce frequency.
 Trajectories of the electrons are computed by considering under a dipole magnetic field.

-$$m \, dv/dt = q(\vec{E} + v \times \vec{B})$$ ,
+$$m \, dv/dt = q(\vec{E} + v \times \vec{B})$$

 where B is the magnetic field.
 We assume that the electric field (E) is zero in this study.
 In this study, we consider only elastic collisions and focus on the variation of electron pitch angle distribution.
 To examine the variation of pitch angle distribution we assume that the initial pitch angle distribution is isotropic distribution.
 The number of electrons used in this simulation is 500,000.
 We calculate by each monoenergetic electron (500 eV, 700 eV, 1 keV, 5 keV, 10 keV, 20 keV, 30 keV, 40 keV, 50 keV).
-We make a calculation of 5 times each monoenergetic electron.
+We make a calculation of 10 times each monoenergetic electron.

 The collision is solved by the Monte-Carlo method.
-The collisional frequency, f{col} , between an electron and H2O molecule can be given by where n is the neutral H_2O density, σ is the total cross section, and v is the relative velocity between an electron and neutral H_2O .
+The collisional frequency, f{col} , between an electron and H2O molecule can be given by where n is the neutral H2O density, σ is the total cross section, and v is the relative velocity between an electron and neutral H2O.
+The total cross section depends on electron energy.
 If the elastic collision occurs, then we conduct a calculation of scattering angle based on the differential cross sections.
 The total and differential cross sections for elastic collisions based on the experimental data are given by Katase et. al. [1986].